hen leaves have turned to blood and rust

 But dawn would sweep away the ghosts

-And Ick would wake to mortal hosts,
+And Bod would wake to mortal hosts,

 To families that gave him bread